Upgrades

 - Print info message:

-- if 'Latest checkpoint location' values doesn't match
+- if 'Latest checkpoint location' values do not match

 - Perform rollback